 Discover the southern world as seasons go by

-Antarctica’s summertime is brief, but it is in these few short weeks that the Antarctic wildlife emerges to take advantage of the sunny days, before winter is back again.
-Many animals come to feed around or breed on the coast.
-Each region is different but all offer a glimpse of a magical white world coming alive.
+For barely four months, Antarctica welcomes human guests in an unforgettable display of life.
+Each period is different but all offer a glimpse of a magical white world coming alive.
 Day after day, landscapes change and ships like ours are able to move further and further south, revealing some last secrets when finally, in February, autumn appears.
-For barely four months, Antarctica welcomes human guests in an unforgettable display of life.

 Visiting Antarctica at the beginning of season: drifting within the ice

 Sailing in October and November, the start of the Antarctic summer, means being surprised by pristine landscapes covered by fresh snow, where nobody has tread yet.
 In the north of the Antarctic peninsula or the Weddell Sea, the ship sails through labyrinths of a crystalline museum, while the break-up of the sea-ice is accompanied by the migratory arrival of wildlife.
 During the very short nights, the sky is painted with pink light.

 Crabeaters seals, Weddell seals and leopard seals are numerous.
 Parents protect their calves as the young ones dare to go into the water for first time.
 Inside the gentoo, chinstrap and Adelie penguin colonies, adults sit on their first eggs.

 At this time, emperor penguins take advantage of the extended sea-ice to finish moulting.